meco-group/ProjectEagle/examples/readme.md

 ## 4. AnalyzeCompression
 * Estimate the framerate with compression.
 * Estimate the ratio of compression time and capturing time.
+## 5. ImageTransmitter - ImageReceiver
+Transmit images for as long as a receiver is listening.
+The ImageTransmitter-ImageReceiver pair should be run together as a video transmission demo.

 # ToDo-list